This part provides an overview of Logi Report. It contains the following topics:

 The first fundamental requirement comes from the intended end users of the report.
 First, determine who are the end users of the report and then identify the general purpose of the report.
 Ask what decisions those users need to make and how often they need to make them (daily, monthly, or other).

 Second, you should determine the specific pieces of data that need to be presented in the report and how the pieces map to the data source.
 Look for common data elements that span multiple reports.

 Third, you need to determine the security implications associated with the report.
 Are there pieces of data that need restricted access?
 Are there regulatory drivers of the report?

-Fourth, determine the expected demand of the report result.
-Are on-demand report results necessary or can the report be scheduled?
-Do the report results need to be saved, and for how long?
+Fourth, determine the expected demand of the report.
+Is on-demand report necessary or can the report be scheduled?
+Does the report need to be saved, and for how long?

 Fifth, determine the desired report output format.
-For most Java applications delivery, via the Web is the preferred method to present information.
-However, there may be other end users who don't need or want Web-based information.
-Perhaps they require the report be delivered in a standard business format (such as Excel or PDF) or printed.
+For most Java applications delivery, via the Web is the preferred method to present information; however, there may be other end users who do not need or want Web-based information.
+Perhaps they require the report be delivered in a standard business format such as Excel or PDF or printed.